Close Menu

 What’s Changed: Ascent X Series vs Original Smart (A2300–A3500)

-When the original Ascent Series launched, it introduced game-changing features like Self‑Detect containers, wireless updates, and a sleek touchscreen design.
+When the original Ascent Series launched, it introduced improved features like Self‑Detect containers, wireless updates, and a sleek touchscreen design.
 It was a big leap from legacy Vitamix models.

 The X Series, though quieter in its rollout, fixes things the A Series didn’t get quite right.
 It doesn’t abandon what worked—it just tightens the screws where needed.
 Here’s what’s different: